peter-leonov/ngx_http_js_module/README.markdown

 If you are on an ELF-based platform and do not want to bother with `LD_LIBRARY_PATH` please define `LD_RUN_PATH` to set [rpath][] like so:

-	export LD_RUN_PATH=/path/to/spidermonkey/lib                # adds the lib path to the directories that Nginx
+	export LD_RUN_PATH=/path/to/spidermonkey/lib                # adds the lib path to the directories that nginx
 	                                                            # will search to find libmozjs on Linux/Solaris

 	./configure ...